ryan258/song-birds--ai/README.md

 # 🎵 Song Writer AI 🤖

 Welcome to the Song Writer AI project!
-This creative system uses multiple AI agents working together to compose original songs.
-It's like having a virtual band of AI musicians collaborating on your computer!
+This creative system uses AI to compose original songs, generating titles, lyrics, and music style descriptions based on user-provided themes and feedback.

 ## 📚 Project Overview

 Our AI songwriting team consists of:
-- 📝 A Lyricist who crafts the words
+- 📝 A Lyricist who crafts the song title and lyrics
-- 🎼 A Composer who creates the melody
+- 🎼 A Composer who creates the music style description
 - 🎵 A SongWriter who coordinates the entire process

 These agents use the Ollama AI model to generate creative content.